Mixed Credit Reports

 • Credit Score Drop.
 All of your hard work maintaining a healthy credit score can end with a rapid and unfair drop.

 • Mortgage denials.
-At any phase of the home-buying process, including after you’ve searched for and found the perfect house, you can be unjustly denied.
+You can be unjustly denied at any phase of the home-buying process, including after you’ve searched for and found the perfect house.

 • Rental denials.
 Whether you’re looking for a long-term rental for housing, a vacation rental for fun, or a car rental for commuting, you can be falsely flagged as a rental risk.